Hyra/hyra.github.com/posts/2014-06-03-writing-browserify-modules-for-your-angular-app.markdown

   date: "2014-06-03 13:50",
   categories: ["nodejs", "phantomjs"],
   tags: ["phantomjs", "node", "ffmpeg"],
   description: "Following up on my previous Let's Build an angular app with browserify post I got a few questions on how to create modules for your app.
-Let me show you."
+Let me show you.",
+  header: "music.jpg"
 }

 Following up on my previous [Let's Build an angular app with Browserify](/lets-build-an-angularjs-app-with-browserify-and-gulp/) post I got a few questions on how to create modules for your app.
 Let me show you.